Improvement and generalization of ABCD method with Bayesian inference: From ABCD to probabilistic models for data-driven LHC analyses

-where $z_{n_k}$ is the $k^{th}$ component of ${\bf z}_n$ and $\theta$ represents the parameters of the model which can be split into the class fraction parameters ${\bf \pi}=\pi_{k=1,\dots K}$ and the parameters of the distributions for each of the $D$ random variables for the $k$-th class, $\theta_{kd}$.
+where $z_{n_k}$ is the $k^{th}$ component of ${\bf z}_n$ and ${\bf \theta}$ is a vector containing all the parameters of the model which can be split into the class fraction parameters ${\bf \pi}=\pi_{k=1,\dots K}$ and the parameters of the distributions for each of the $D$ random variables for the $k$-th class, ${\bf \theta}_{kd}$, which can themselves be a vector depending on the choice of per class and per observable distribution.
 To shorten the notation, we will refer to the class-dependent distributions simply as $p({\bf x}_n |k)$.
 Having represented ${\bf z}_n$ as a 1-of-K vector, we observe how the product selects only the class with a non-zero value of $z_{n_k}$.
 Additionally, $\bf{z}_{n}$ follows a Categorical\footnote{A categorical distribution is the usual multinomial distribution specialized to the case where there is only one draw.} distribution with the same form

 Since ${\bf z}_n$ is not observed, we should marginalize over it: